Key Considerations for Complying With Uniform Guidance Procurement Rules

 Competitive proposal Greater than the simplified acquisition threshold:

-• Must be publicized and identify all evaluation factors and their relative importance
+• All evaluation factors and their relative importance must be identified

 • Must be solicited from an adequate number of qualified sources